helidon-io/helidon-examples/examples/webserver/grpc-random/README.md

-# Helidon gRPC SE Randome Example
+# Helidon gRPC SE Random Example

 This example shows a simple _Random_ service written with the Helidon gRPC SE